- This post contains affiliate links. Read more here.

 Though the FDA has yet to issue an official statement regarding the safety of grain-free diets for dogs, pet experts like Freeman suggest that “the apparent link between BEG diets and DCM may be due to ingredients used to replace grains in grain-free diets but may also be due to other common ingredients such as exotic meats, vegetables, and fruits.”

-However, just because grain-free diets are getting a second look these days, doesn’t mean that all diets touted as grain-free are 100% bad.
-Your dog might have sensitivities or preferences that make a formula that excludes grains appealing.
-Consult with your vet if you prefer to feed grain-free to ensure your dog is receiving a safely balanced diet.
+However, just because grain-free pet food is getting a second look these days, doesn’t mean that all grain-free diets are bad.
+Your dog might have sensitivities or preferences that could make a grain-free formula a good idea.
+If you are considering a change to your dog’s diet for their health, or you suspect your pet has a food allergy, always consult with your vet to ensure it’s right for your individual dog.